Master the architecture of a real-time content moderation system using LLMs and specialized classifiers.

 4Keyframe(frame_index=8, timestamp_sec=2.0, is_scene_cut=False)

-5Keyframe(frame_index=10, timestamp_sec=2.5, is_scene_cut=True)Sampling supplies evidence; it does not decide policy alone.
-A fusion controller can hold a listing when two moderate signals jointly cross a review boundary:
+5Keyframe(frame_index=10, timestamp_sec=2.5, is_scene_cut=True)Sampling supplies evidence; it doesn't decide policy alone.
+The toy sampler uses luminance changes to make scene cuts visible in a short example; production systems use stronger visual-difference signals and evaluate miss rates on adversarial videos.
+A fusion controller can hold an upload when two moderate signals jointly cross a review boundary:

 1from dataclasses import dataclass